Australia’s manufacturing sector ramping up

 - The new factory will retain all employees from the previous factory, as well as hiring an additional 30 employees.

 - Rising energy costs and lack of reliable supply are threatening to push Australia’s red meat processing offshore.

 - The Australian Meat Industry Council (AMIC) is currently conducting a survey of its members to determine the scale of the problem and help create an energy policy for the industry.
-Early results have showed that energy costs were up an average of 30 per cent in 2016 when compared with 2010.
+Early results have shown that energy costs were up an average of 30 percent in 2016 when compared with 2010.